Clasc/console-log-remover/README.md

 ## 📖 Examples

 ### Smart Removal (Preserving Logic)
 Standard tools would delete the entire line, potentially breaking your logic if the function inside the log was necessary.
-This extension extracts the inner call:
+This extension extracts the inner call and keeps it there:

 **Before:**
 ```javascript